Tearsheet

 Benjamin W. Schall, Chief Executive Officer and President

 Mr. Schall joined AvalonBay Communities as President and a director in January 2021, and became Chief Executive Officer effective January 3, 2022.
-Before joining AvalonBay, Mr. Schall served as the Chief Executive Officer and President and a trustee of Seritage Growth Properties, a publicly traded REIT.
-Earlier in his career, he was the Chief Operating Officer of Rouse Properties, Inc., a publicly traded mall and retail REIT that was subsequently acquired.
-He also held the position of Senior Vice President at Vornado Realty Trust, another publicly traded REIT.
+Before joining AvalonBay, Mr. Schall served as the Chief Executive Officer, President, and a trustee of Seritage Growth Properties, a publicly traded REIT.
+Earlier in his career, he was the Chief Operating Officer of Rouse Properties, Inc., a publicly traded mall and retail REIT that was subsequently acquired, from 2012 to 2015.
+He also served as Senior Vice President of Vornado Realty Trust, another publicly traded REIT.

 Kevin P. O'Shea, Chief Financial Officer

 Mr. O'Shea has served as AvalonBay's Chief Financial Officer since June 2014.
-His prior roles at AvalonBay include Executive Vice President—Capital Markets from January 2013 to May 2014 and Senior Vice President—Investment Management from July 2003 until January 2013.
-Before joining the company, Mr. O'Shea was an Executive Director at UBS Investment Bank, where he gained experience in real estate investment banking.
+His previous roles at the company included Executive Vice President—Capital Markets from January 2013 to May 2014, and Senior Vice President—Investment Management from July 2003 until January 2013.
+Before joining AvalonBay, Mr. O'Shea was an Executive Director at UBS Investment Bank, where his experience included real estate investment banking.
 Earlier in his career, he practiced commercial real estate and banking law as an attorney.
-Mr. O'Shea is also a Trustee of Urban Edge Properties, a publicly traded REIT.
+Mr. O'Shea is also a Trustee of Urban Edge Properties, a publicly traded REIT, a position he has held since 2014.

 Sean J. Breslin, Chief Operating Officer

-Mr. Breslin has been the Chief Operating Officer of AvalonBay Communities since January 2015, with responsibility for the company's operating platform.
-He joined AvalonBay in 2002, holding various roles including Executive Vice President—Investments and Asset Management, and Senior Vice President—Redevelopment and Asset Management.
-Prior to joining AvalonBay, Mr. Breslin was the Chief Operating Officer of CWS Capital Partners.
+Mr. Breslin has served as AvalonBay's Chief Operating Officer since January 2015, with responsibility for the company's operating platform.
+Prior to this, he was the company's Executive Vice President—Investments and Asset Management since April 2012.
+His other roles at AvalonBay included Senior Vice President—Redevelopment and Asset Management and Senior Vice President—Investments.
+Before joining AvalonBay in 2002, Mr. Breslin was the Chief Operating Officer of CWS Capital Partners.

 Matthew H. Birenbaum, Chief Investment Officer

-Mr. Birenbaum has been AvalonBay's Chief Investment Officer since January 2015, overseeing the company's investment strategy, development, construction, investments, and market research functions.
-Before re-joining AvalonBay in October 2011, he was the founding principal of Abbey Road Property Group, LLC, a multifamily development and investment firm.
-He also served as a Senior Vice President at EYA.
-Earlier in his career, Mr. Birenbaum was a Regional Vice President of Development with AvalonBay.
+Mr. Birenbaum has been AvalonBay's Chief Investment Officer since January 2015.
+In this role, he is responsible for the company's investment strategy and oversees the Development, Construction, Investments, and Market Research functions.
+Before assuming his current position, he served as Executive Vice President—Corporate Strategy from October 2011 to January 2015.
+Prior to re-joining AvalonBay in October 2011, Mr. Birenbaum was the founding principal of Abbey Road Property Group, LLC, a multi-family development and investment firm.
+He also previously served as a Senior Vice President at EYA and was a Regional Vice President of Development with AvalonBay before rejoining in 2011.

 AI Analysis | Feedback